bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MySQL
 #####

-You need MySQL version 5.0.15 or higher, but not MySQL 8 or higher.
+We recommend MariaDB, since it's compatible with MySQL, and it's more compatible with Bugzilla.
+If you instead want to use MySQL, you will need MySQL version 5.0.15 or higher, but not MySQL 8 or higher.

-MariaDB should work just fine instead if you can't get a hold of older MySQL.
+A large part of this page mentions MySQL, but it doesn't matter if you use MariaDB or MySQL, the commands are gonna be the same.

 It's possible to test which version of MySQL you have installed with: